apache/drill/_docs/connect/005-reg-hive.md

 instance, and identify the type as “`hive`”.
 You must also provide the metastore connection information.

-Currently, Drill only works with Hive version 0.12.
+Currently, Drill supports Hive version 0.13.
 To access Hive tables using custom SerDes or InputFormat/OutputFormat, all nodes running Drillbits must have the SerDes or InputFormat/OutputFormat `JAR` files in the `<drill_installation_directory>/jars/3rdparty` folder.